Conducting a Mental State Assessment / Conducting a Mini-Mental State Examination

 Staff who have even a basic understanding of the PMSE framework find that it increases their capacity to engage in more accurate reporting and recording of a client or resident’s mental state and behaviours.

 A crucial component of mental assessment is cognitive assessment.
-The workshop also enables staff to develop an understanding of two common instruments for assessing cognitive health, the ‘Mini-Mental’ and the Clock Drawing Task (CDT).
+The Mini-Mental State Examination workshop enables staff to develop an understanding of two common instruments for assessing cognitive health, the ‘Mini-Mental’ and the Clock Drawing Task (CDT).

 Attendees will also learn about how to deliver a standardised version of the Mini-Mental test and how to use the test results to guide their care and service provision.